historical-time/caa-chrono-sig/README.md

 - SUBSCRIBE caa-chrono-sig *Firstname* *Lastname*

-Replace *Firstname* and *Lastname* with your real name or identifier.
+Replace *Firstname* and *Lastname* with your real name or identifier, ex: 'SUBSCRIBE caa-chrono-sig Doe John'

 ### Unsuscribe